silvio3105/Rules3105/README.md

 */
 enum class EnumClass_t : uint16_t
 {
-    EnumOne = 0,
+    One = 0,
-    EnumTwo
+    Two
 };

 // Type alias is written using the same rules as enum classes. typedef uint16_t Idx_t;

-// Same as typedef above but it ends with "_f". typedef void (*ExtHandler_f)(void);
+// Same for function typedef but it ends with "_f". typedef void (*ExtHandler_f)(void);

 /*
-    Struct type uses old C style, same as C style enums.
+    Same as enum classes but it ends with "_s".
     Struct members are named using rules for global variables.
     Each member should have a default value.
-    Structs are used only for data storage(no functions).
+    Structs are used only for data storage(no functions/methods).
 */
-struct this_is_struct_t
+struct ThisIsStruct_s
 {
     uint8_t someVar = 1;
     uint32_t* somePtr = nullptr;